JimmyJiang666/jimmyjiang666.github.io/_pages/about.md

 My name is Muyan Jiang.
 I am a PhD student at UC Berkeley’s Industrial Engineering and Operations Research (advisor: <a href="https://aswani.ieor.berkeley.edu/">Anil Aswani</a>) with a designated emphasis in Computational Precision Health (advisor: <a href="https://publichealth.berkeley.edu/people/maya-petersen/">Maya Petersen</a>).

 I completed my undergraduate in New York University, Abu Dhabi, UAE, with a double major in Mathematics and Computer Sciences.
+My undergraduate research lies in the realm of operator theory and matrix analysis, which focuses on Kippenhahn curve and numerical ranges of certain operators.
+I was proudly mentored by <a href="https://www.math.wm.edu/~ilya/">Ilya Spitkovsky</a>

 My current research interests lie in the area of personalized data-driven decision-making with applications mostly in healthcare systems, utilizing mathematical modeling and optimization techniques.
 I aim to develop interpretable machine learning and statistical models for precision interventions and advanced payment models.